OlivierBlanvillain/master-thesis/content.md

 * This section, scala-js-transport library, main contribution

-### The interface:
+### A Uniform Interface

-In order to unify different means of communication, we begin by the definition of unique interface for asynchronous transports.
-This interface aims at *transparently* modeling the different underlying implementations, meaning it is not meant to add functionalities but rather to delegate its tasks to the underlying transport.
+In order to interchangeably use different means of communication, we begin by the definition of unique interface for asynchronous transports.
+This interface aims at *transparently* modeling the different underlying implementations, meaning it does not add functionality but simply serves as a delegator.

-\lstinputlisting{../transport/transport/shared/transport/Transport.cache}

-interface to build upon.
+\transportInterface

+A *Transport* can both *listen* for incoming connections and *connect* to remote *Transports*.
+Platforms limited to act either as client or server will return a failed future for either of these methods.
+In order to listen for incoming connections, the user of a *Transport* has to complete the promise returned by the listen method with a *ConnectionListener*.
+To keep the definition generic, *Address* is an abstract type.
+As we will see later, it varies greatly from one technology to another.

+*ConnectionHandle* represents an opened connection.
+Thereby, it supports four type of interactions: writing a message, listening for incoming messages, closing the connection and being notified of connection closure.
+Similarly to *Transport*, listening for incoming messages is achieved by completing a promise of *MessageListener*.

+The presented *Transport* and *ConnectionHandle* interfaces have several advantages compared to alternative found in other languages, such the WebSocket interface in JavaScript.
+For example, none of the defined method throw exceptions, all errors are transmitted to the use as failed future.
+Also, some incorrect behaviors such as writing to a no yet opened connection, or receiving duplicate notifications for a closed connection, are made impossible by construction.

 ### Implementations